mtmeyer/create-react-figma-plugin/README.md

 - --javascript, --js - Create project with vanilla JavaScript
 - --typescript, --ts - Create project with TypeScript
 - --currDir, --currentDirectory - Creates project in current directory rather than creating a new directory.

+---

+[^1]: Note: I am not affiliated with Figma, I just ❤️ the tool.